 - Supplements might contain stimulants

 - Supplements containing herbs

-When one considers that Muslims are taking in fewer calories during Ramadan to being with, anything that might make them eat less makes no sense, especially if they are also working out.
+When one considers Muslims are taking in fewer calories during Ramadan to begin with, anything which might make them eat less makes no sense, especially if they are also working out.
 Remember, calories are what gives the muscles energy.
 Limiting calories during this time will also hinder exercise performance.

 I covered the weight loss supplements with the most evidence previously so see that for more insights.
 That said, even those I would not recommend during Ramadan.